 As at 31 December 2019, the UAE had the world's sixth largest proven crude oil and seventh largest proven natural gas reserves according to OPEC data.
 As at the same date, OPEC estimated the UAE's crude oil reserves to be 97,800 million barrels, equal to 6.3 per cent. of OPEC's estimate for the world's total crude oil reserves, and its natural gas reserves to be 6,091 billion standard cubic metres (or 215 trillion standard cubic feet ("SCF")), equal to 3.0 per cent. of OPEC's estimate for the world's total natural gas reserves.
-The OPEC estimates do not take into account the discovery of an additional 7 billion barrels of conventional crude oil reserves and 58 trillion SCF of conventional gas reserves announced by Abu Dhabi's Supreme Petroleum Council (the "SPC") in November 2019 or the further 2 billion barrels of conventional crude oil reserves announced by the SPC in November 2020, which would give the UAE reserves of approximately 107 billion barrels of oil and 7,700 standard cubic metres (or 273 trillion SCF) of gas.
+The OPEC estimates do not take into account the discovery of an additional 7 billion barrels of conventional crude oil reserves and 58 trillion SCF of conventional gas reserves announced by Abu Dhabi's Supreme Petroleum Council (the "SPC") in November 2019 or the further 2 billion barrels of conventional crude oil reserves of approximately 107 billion barrels of oil and 7,700 standard cubic metres (or 273 trillion SCF) of gas.